URL Inspection Tool

 The page that Google selected as the canonical (authoritative) URL, when it found similar or duplicate pages on your site.
 If you declared a canonical URL, Google might select the same URL, but sometimes Google might choose another URL that it considers a better canonical example.
 You can't guarantee the Google-selected canonical for a URL, but you can suggest one.
 If the page has no alternate versions, the Google-selected canonical is the inspected URL.
 If you find an unexpected page here, consider explicitly declaring a canonical version.

 The canonical URL is not always the one shown in Search results: for example, if a page has a desktop canonical and a mobile version, mobile searches will probably show the mobile page URL.

 Note that this value can be a few hours behind the value in our index.

-If the page is not the canonical URL, you can inspect the Google-selected canonical URL by selecting Inspect.
-If the canonical URL is not in a property that you can view, this information will not be shown.
+If the page is not the canonical URL, you can inspect the Google-selected canonical URL by selecting Inspect (but only if the URL is in a property that you manage).

 This section describes any Search enhancements detected by Google on your URL the last time it was indexed.
 If the URL could not be indexed, or no enhancements were detected, this section will be empty.

 This tool does not yet show all possible enhancements.
 Here are the enhancements supported by this tool:

 Discover whether your page is easy to use on a mobile device.

 - Page is not mobile friendly: The page won't work well on a mobile device because of a few issues.